NHL Suspends Season In Response To Coronavirus Pandemic

-The National Hockey League is reportedly suspending its 2019-20 in light of the coronavirus pandemic.
+The National Hockey League is suspending its 2019-20 season in light of the coronavirus pandemic.
 An official statement from the league’s public relations department confirmed the season has officially been put on hold, effective immediately.

 “In light of ongoing developments resulting from the coronavirus, and after consulting with medical experts and convening a conference call of the Board of Governors, the National Hockey League is announcing today that it will pause the 2019‑20 season beginning with tonight’s games.”

-In explaining the league’s decision, the release detailed that officials were hoping to abide by the decisions of medcal experts and relevant authorities without resorting to “premature or unnecessary measures.”
+In explaining the league’s decision, the release detailed that officials were hoping to abide by the decisions of medical experts and relevant authorities without resorting to “premature or unnecessary measures.”
 Ultimately — citing the National Basketball Association’s decision to suspend the rest of the 2019-20 season yesterday evening — the NHL determined “it is no longer appropriate to try to continue to play games at this time.”

+It remains to be seen what will happen to fans in possession of tickets to upcoming games.
+The NHL app’s ticket management function — partnered with Ticketmaster — currently lists erstwhile scheduled events as “To Be Announced” for season ticket holders.
+Conjecture would suggest that the league could hope to resume the season in full at a later date.
+TSN’s Frank Seravelli reported via Twitter that the NHL was in communication with its respective teams’ arenas, asking about their availability through the end of July.

 The NHL’s public relations team had released a statement late last night, telling fans that it was currently “evaluating the options” in light of the NBA’s decision to suspend its season until further notice, which came after Utah Jazz center Rudy Gobert preliminarily tested positive for COVID-19.